slowernews/wisdom-tldr/README.md

 > *'There are no bad teams, only bad leaders.'*

-CHALLENGE: *pawn sacrifices.* Use it very sparse and at your own risk..
+CHALLENGE: *pawn sacrifices.* Use it only on life changing situations and at your own risk.

-> *'Get others to do the work for you, but always take the credit.' -- Robert Greene (7th law of power)* ???
+> *'Get others to do the work for you, but always take the credit.' -- Robert Greene (7th law of power)*

 > *'Keep your hands clean.' -- Robert Greene (26th law of power)*